Mangochi

 Mangochi is a township in the Southern Region of Malawi.
 Located near the southern end of Lake Malawi, in colonial times it used to be called Fort Johnston.
-As of 2018 it has a population of 53,498.
+As of 2018, it has a population of 53,498.

 History

 Mangochi was founded by colonial administrator Sir Harry Johnston in the 1890s as a British colonial defence post on the littoral plain of the Shire River's western shore.

-After this, Fort Johnston – as the town was then known – was an important slave market and administrative centre.
+David Livingstone, the Scottish missionary-explorer, visited the Mangochi area on multiple occasions.
+His first passage through the Shire Valley occurred in 1859 during his expeditions around Lake Nyasa (now Lake Malawi), and he returned to the region in 1861, where he observed the brutal operations of the Swahili-Arab slave trade centered in Mangochi and nearby towns.

 The British gunboat Gwendolen, named after Lady Gwendolen Gascoyne-Cecil, daughter of the 3rd Marquess of Salisbury, was built in Mangochi in 1897.
-At 340 short ton, it was the largest ship to sail on Lake Malawi until being scrapped shortly after World War II.
+At 340 short ton, it was the largest ship to sail on Lake Malawi.

+In 1905 Mary Hall came through here as she travelled to be the first woman to journey from Cape Town to Cairo.
+She had arrived on the Monteith from Liwonde.

 The gunboat, operated by the Protectorate of Nyasaland, is said to have fought the first naval battle of the First World War when it defeated the German vessel Hermann von Wissmann in August 1914.
+The boat was scrapped shortly after World War II.

+Dzimwe Community Radio station began in 1998 in Mangochi assisted by Malawi Media Women's Association, UNESCO and later USAID.

 Rioting in June 2003 injured three people.
 From March to November 2007, roughly 480 children were rescued from child labour on tobacco farms in Mangochi.
 In July 2008, elephants terrorised areas around Maldeco Fisheries in Mangochi and caused several deaths and damage to property, mainly crops.
 The Ministry of Tourism, Wildlife and Culture proposed moving the elephants into several game reserves, although the proposal stalled when some residents said they wanted the elephants to remain.